 Another one bites the dust?
 Ultimate pig wrestle dot com

 Dust unbitten: Tri-County Fair 2013 - “All proceeds are donated to local Charities (sic) chosen by the first and second place teams.”
-Charity doesn’t excuse cruelty.
+Charity is no excuse for animal abuse!

 Pig Wrestling on Facebook: Click.